VanDagon/Translator-C-/README.md

 Takes input through stdin, replaces every word with the corresponding word in another language using demo.wb dictionary.
 Gives the output in stdout.

+TO DOs:
+1. Debug programm on Linux (find out why it does not print any words)
+2. Replace '~' with EOF for end of input
+3. Implement de- and re-capitalization
+4. Re-classify numbers as separators (according to example given)
+5. Check malloc() and realloc()-s and make sure free() is present where needed
+6. Check that string builders terminate string with '\0'
+7. Test buffing 'currentWord' when input has long words
+8. Adjust findWord(), so that it expects ':' surrounded by spaces in dictionary